How To Remove Nail Polish From Car Paint

 1. Swift Action is Key

 The moment a nail polish spill occurs on your car, act swiftly.
 The longer the polish sits, the more challenging it becomes to remove.
 Quick intervention significantly increases your chances of a successful cleanup.
-(See Also: How to Remove Haze from Black Car Paint: Ultimate Guide for a Gleaming Finish)
+(See Also: Will Isopropyl Alcohol Damage Car Paint?
+Avoiding Harmful Effects)

 2. Choose the Right Remover